simple-java-mail/smtp-connection-pool/IMPLEMENTATION-PLAN.md

 # Implementation plan for Jakarta Mail provider support

-This plan records the product delivered in `4.0.0` through [smtp-connection-pool #10](https://github.com/simple-java-mail/smtp-connection-pool/issues/10).
-Phases 0–6 are complete; the remaining unchecked items belong to the separate Simple Java Mail follow-up tracked in [#698](https://github.com/bbottema/simple-java-mail/issues/698).
+This plan records the product delivered in `4.0.0` through [smtp-connection-pool #10](https://github.com/simple-java-mail/smtp-connection-pool/issues/10), plus the stable-JPMS follow-up tracked in [#11](https://github.com/simple-java-mail/smtp-connection-pool/issues/11) for `4.0.1`.
+The remaining Simple Java Mail integration work is tracked in [#698](https://github.com/bbottema/simple-java-mail/issues/698).
 [Simple Java Mail #699](https://github.com/bbottema/simple-java-mail/issues/699) is a related physical-transport initiative, not a dependency.

 ## Run the implementation first